Official state symbol Kentucky State Flag Adopted 1918 Standardized 1962

 The flag shows the Kentucky state seal in the center with two men shaking hands.
 A goldenrod wreath circles the seal on a navy blue background.

-What does the Kentucky flag represent?
+What does the Kentucky state flag represent?

 The flag represents unity and cooperation among Kentucky citizens.
 The two men shaking hands symbolize different groups working together.